-The Clery Act requires a Campus Security Authority (CSA) to report, to the Director of Public Safety or member of the Office of Public Safety, an allegation of Clery Act crimes reported to them in their capacity as a CSA.
+The Clery Act requires a Campus Security Authority (CSA) to report to the Director of Public Safety or member of the Office of Public Safety any allegation of Clery Act crimes reported to them in their capacity as a CSA.
 A Campus Security Authority is identified because of their significant responsibility for student and campus activities.
 The Campus Security Authority does not investigate crimes.
 The Campus Security Authority has only the obligation to report crimes for statistical purposes.

-At the beginning of each academic year, employees designated by the Administration as a Campus Security Authority (CSA) will be notified by email of their designation and advised of the reporting requirements and directions as to where they are to report incidents coming to their attention.
+At the beginning of each academic year, employees are designated by the Administration as a Campus Security Authority (CSA).
+CSA's will be trained in their role and advised of the reporting requirements and directions as to where they are to report incidents coming to their attention.